 ITU-R P.1144-9 contains a list of all ITU-R propagation Reports, Recommendations and analysis software.

 For the AM(OR)S analysis Recommendation ITU-R P.533, as noted in Recommendation ITU-R P.1144-9, provides basic maximum usable frequency (MUF), sky-wave field strength, available receiver power, signal-to-noise ratio, lowest usable frequency (LUF), and circuit reliability for frequencies between 2 to 30 MHz over a range of 0 to 40 000 kilometres.
 The aeronautical station (ground station) and the aircraft station (aircraft in flight) transmit via Skywave propagation and will be used in such a manner within these studies, where applicable.

+[USA note: The following sections are proposed to be restructured to improve the readability of the document.]

-8 Compatibility and sharing studies
+8 Compatibility and Sharing Analysis